Marcuzzo/PSTeamViewer/docs/cmdlets/New-TVUser.md

 ```

 ### -Password
-The password of the user to create.
+The password for the new user

 ```yaml
 Type: SecureString